qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ![Burger text input in food demo](/articles_data/discovery-search/search-for-burger.png)

-This is basically nearest neighbor search, and while technically we have only images of burgers, one of them is a representations of a burger.
+This is basically nearest neighbor search, and while technically we have only images of burgers, one of them is a logo representation of a burger.
 We're looking for actual burgers, though.
 Let's try to exclude images like that by adding it as a negative example:

 ![Try to exclude burger drawing](/articles_data/discovery-search/try-to-exclude-non-burger.png)

 Wait a second, what has just happened?
 These pictures have __nothing__ to do with burgers, and still, they appear on the first results.
 Is the demo broken?

-Turns out, multimodal encoders [might not work how you expect them to](https://twitter.com/metasemantic/status/1356406256802607112).
+Turns out, multimodal encoders <a href="https://twitter.com/metasemantic/status/1356406256802607112" target="_blank">might not work how you expect them to</a>.
 Images and text are embedded in the same space, but they are not necessarily close to each other.
 This means that we can create a mental model of the distribution as two separate planes, one for images and one for text.

 ![Mental model of CLIP embeddings](/articles_data/discovery-search/clip-mental-model.png)